South Carolina executes second man by firing squad in 5 weeks

 The crime

-Mahdi admitted he killed Orangeburg Public Safety officer James Myers in 2004, shooting him at least eight times before burning his body.
+Mahdi admitted killing Orangeburg Public Safety officer James Myers in 2004, shooting him at least eight times before burning his body.
 Myers’ wife found him in the couple's Calhoun County shed, which had been the backdrop to their wedding 15 months earlier.

 Myers’ shed was a short distance through the woods from a gas station where Mahdi tried but failed to buy gas with a stolen credit card and left behind a vehicle he had carjacked in Columbia.
 Mahdi was arrested in Florida while driving Myers’ unmarked police pickup truck.